bookface/photoViewer/README.md

 ---------------------------------------------------------------------------
 Supply a PhotoViewer.ini file with these fields:

-# where the photos are
+# where the photos are, this one pretty much required, others optional
 Directory="<directory name of photos>"

 # If true, sleep for 1/2 the display time (give up the CPU).
 This is for
 # the Raspberry Pi (it was getting hot).
 Default false.
+# Program will be un-responsive of course.
 SleepMode= <boolean>

 # Time to show each photo, default 30 seconds.